ParallelMaths/parallel/pages/7-14-sumaze.md

 That is about 100 billion tonnes of rice, which is about hundred times more rice than the whole Earth grows each year.
 That is the power of exponential growth.

-::: problem id=2_4 marks=2
+::: problem id=3_4 marks=2
-__2.4__ In another version of the story, the King gets revenge by saying that the mathematician can only have the rice if he can count them.
+__3.4__ In another version of the story, the King gets revenge by saying that the mathematician can only have the grains of rice if he can count them.
 If the mathematician counts at the rate of 1 grain per second, how long will it take him to collect his reward of 18,446,744,073,709,551,615 grains?
 Which of these answers is closest?